wjzhengsh/blockchain/glossary.md

 The ledger’s chain is a transaction log structured as hash-linked blocks of transactions.
 Peers receive blocks of transactions from the ordering service, mark the block’s transactions as valid or invalid based on endorsement policies and concurrency violations, and append the block to the hash chain on the peer’s file system.

 ## Chaincode
-Also known as smart contracts, chaincodes are the pieces of software that contain a set of functions to query or update the ledger.
+Also known as smart contracts, chaincode are the pieces of software that contain a set of functions to query or update the ledger.

 ## Channel
 Consisting of a subset of network members who want to transact privately.
 Channels provide data isolation and confidentiality by allowing the members of a channel to establish specific rules and a separate ledger that only channel members can access.
 Peers, which are the nodes that function as transaction endpoints for organizations, are joined to channels.